Published on

 6. Generative AI

 Generative AI is technology that creates new content (text, images, sound) rather than just analyzing data.
-For example, tools like ChatGPT write blog posts or MidJourney creates artwork, both belonging to this category[10][14].
+For example, tools like ChatGPT write blog posts or MidJourney creates artwork, both belong to this category[10][14].

 Advantages: